StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Clear health stream errors

 The `clear-errors` option removes all errors from a health stream.
-This is helpful while setting up a health synchronization in StackState, or for the case of the `Transactional Increments` consistency model when some errors can't be removed organically.
-For instance a request to delete a checks state might raise an error if the check state is to known to StackState, and the only way to suppress such an error would be using the `clear-errors` command.
+This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when some errors can't be removed organically.
+For example, a request to delete a check state might raise an error if the check state is not known to StackState.
+The only way to suppress such an error would be to use the `clear-errors` command.

 ```javascript
 # Clear health stream errors